 Portal hypertension can be treated by inserting an esophageal endoscopy for sclerotherapy or banding of esophageal varices.
 In refractory cases of severe portal hypertension, a choice of portacaval shunting or liver transplantation is considered.

 UTI and sepsis resulting from bacterial cholangitis are treated with the appropriate antibiotic therapy advised by the blood culture.

 - Failure to thrive – the child does not put on weight at the expected rate.
 Children with autosomal recessive polycystic kidney disease (ARPKD) will fail to thrive after birth.
 The reasons for this are uncertain.

 - Children with ARPKD have an increased risk of developing a urinary tract infection (UTI).

 Progress and Prognosis of Pediatric Polycystic Kidney Disease

 The prognosis of ARPKD is dependent on the severity and age at presentation.
-The mortality rate is high in patients presenting in perinatal and neonatal age groups with severe renal disease like those who require ventilation, those with hypertension and those who are diagnosed to be in end stage renal disease.
+The mortality rate is high in patients presenting in perinatal and neonatal age groups with severe renal diseases like those who require ventilation, those with hypertension and those who are diagnosed to be in end-stage renal disease.